One United Nations Plaza: Planning

 In the "second, alternate" possibility, "One builds right off the property line and build up 85 feet, then sets back.
 This elevation point is referred to as the sky exposure plane, an imaginary plane where you recede and angle until you reach a point at which the area of the building is forty percent of the area of the property site."
 According to Roche, you can build fifteen times the area of the property site.
 "It is three boxes, one stacked up on another.
 The first box is six stories high, at 21,000 sq. ft. per floor (126,000 total sq. ft.), the second box is fourteen stories high, with 14,000 sq. ft. per floor (196,000 total sq. ft.), and the third box is sixteen stories high with 8,500 sq. ft. per floor (136,000 total sq. ft.).
 This yields a grand total of 458,000 sq. ft. or 15 FAR.
 The first standard zoning drawback is that it "fails to fully realise the site's potential since more than half of the floors would be too small for any practical use.
 Moreover, it provides no public space and generates no satisfactory relationships with existing buildings."

 The "third, alternate zoning" possibility encourages widening of the sidewalks to set back from the street.
 The sky exposure plane is relaxed, but at the expense of increasing the Floor Area Ratio (FAR) up to 18.
 "Alternate zoning gives maximum bulk for setbacks from the building line and creates a building composed of two boxes, one eleven stories high with 14,000 sq. ft. per floor (154,000 total sq. ft.) and a second box twenty-six stories high with 8,500 sq. ft. per floor (221,000 total sq. ft. total) at a grand total of 375,000 sq. ft.
-But the same dilemma arises: "Much of the floors are too small, without any relationship to other buildings."
+However, the same dilemma arises: "Much of the floors are too small, without any relationship to other buildings."

 Rectangular with modifications; setbacks in accordance with zoning regulations.
 Where zoning stops, the tower slants inward vertically, picking up the rhythm of the cornice heights of the surrounding buildings.